WNCCITProgram/NornNet/README.md

 - Create `main_app.py` with routes for the homepage (`/`) and chat (`/chat`).
 - Build `index.html` with a chat history, input, and send button.
 - Implement minimal CSS to make the UI usable.
+- Download the student handbook onto the server for the AI to reference
 - Create virtual environment
   - Install python ollama library: